-Dana Crum won a 4-week residency at the Vermont Studio Center as well as an artist’s grant that will help pay the residency’s cost.
+In 2013 Dana Crum won a 4-week residency at the Vermont Studio Center as well as an artist’s grant that helped pay the residency’s cost.
 Located in Johnson, Vermont, VSC – to quote the organization’s website – “is the largest international artists' and writers' Residency Program in the United States, hosting 50 visual artists and writers each month from across the country and around the world.”
-During their stay, artists and writers create in studios in a historic 30-building campus that borders the Gihon River and lies in the heart of the northern Green Mountains.

 _April is National Poetry Month.
 To commemorate the occasion, “30 Poets.30 Days.” released — every day of April 2012 — a video of a poet performing an original poem.
 On April 3, Dana Crum was featured; he read a piece titled “Coupling.”
 You can view Crum’s video on the site itself or on Vimeo.

-On October 29 at 7 pm, Dana Crum, Lisa McKenzie and Tyrone Williams will read at the Art Academy of Cincinnati, 1212 Jackson Street, Cincinnati, Ohio, room N402.
+On January 23, 2014, at 7 pm, Dana Crum, Nate Gleiner and Erich Schweikher will read at the University of Cincinnati in the prestigious Elliston Poetry Room.
 The reading is free and open to the public.

 The “Inflammatory” video, starring Dana Crum, is now available to the public.
 Created by multimedia artist Nicky Enright, the video is part of the installation “Inflammatory,” which was featured in the Bronx Museum’s first AIM Biennial show, in the summer of 2011.
 The museum's press release states: “Enright samples and dissects visual, audio and sociopolitical ephemera.
 His work counters binary logic and deflates the opposition of dualities in order to expand the boundaries of global culture, hybridity and transnationalism.”